 - Capital gains of movable assets: Private capital gains are generally not subject to income taxes.
 The situation is treated differently once the individual is dealing with securities on a regular basis and systematically and therefore qualifies as a commercial securities dealer. (see: Tax exemption of capital gains – am I a professional investor?)

 Social security on tax

-Since security contributions are usually paid in the country where the work is performed, foreigners working in Switzerland are obliged to contribute to the social security system (AHV/IV/EO, AVS/AI/APG, AVS, AI, IPG) which builds the first out of the three pillars in the Swiss social security system.
-It includes age, survivor as well as invalidity pensions.
-The contributions of total 10.25 % is covered half be the employer and half by the employee.
+Since security contributions are usually paid in the country where the work is performed, foreigners working in Switzerland are obliged to contribute to the social security system (AHV/IV/EO, UVG, BVG) which builds the first out of the three pillars in the Swiss social security system.
+It includes age, accident, survivor as well as invalidity pensions.
+The contributions of total 10.25 % for the first pillar is covered half be the employer and half by the employee.
 Where the situation of double income is not given, the non-working spouse is covered with same insurance benefits as the working spouse.
 The only requirement is, that the working spouse total annual contribution amounts put to CHF 964.00.

 For the risk of unemployment contributions to the Unemployment Insurance (ALV, AC, AD) are split as well between the employer and the employee.
 Furthermore, an additional solidarity tax contribution has been introduced on incomes exceeding CHF 148’200.
 This is also is covered half by employer and half by the employee.